In a previous article, we explained how a Strata Plan is funded. All owners in a building are required to pay Strata Levies.

 Strata Levies are typically raised quarterly and collected on behalf of the Owners’ Corporation.
 The exact amount is usually agreed once a year during the Annual General Meeting.
-Previously, we covered that these levies normally consists of two components, the Administration and Sinking Fund.
+Previously, we covered that these levies normally consists of two components, the Administration and Capital Works Fund.

 The funds raised are used for the day-to-day management and operation of the building.
 Typically, money is also put aside for ongoing maintenance & repairs of the building.
 It is in the interest of all owners to keep the building well kept and well maintained.

 Each owner is required to pay their fees.
 Any unpaid levies typically attract 10% interest, if not paid within 1 month of its due date.
 Did you know that any outstanding levies will be deducted of the final settlement amount, in case an owner decides to sell out of a building?

 If a building has engaged the services of a professional Strata Management Company, the Owners Corporation will be required to pay the agreed monthly management fees.
 This will cover the services of the appointed strata manager and cover their costs, such as salaries, telephone, printing, postage and archiving.
 These expenses are commonly known as disbursements.
 Many Strata Management agencies charge a management fee, and then a separate charge for these disbursements.
 This makes a clear and upfront understanding of their fees often very difficult.
 At Premium Strata, we believe in full transparency and as such all regular disbursements are covered in our fees.
 This avoids nasty surprises.
 When comparing potential strata managing agents, it is very important to have a detailed understanding of what is included, and what is charged separately in the contract.